Sweet Potato Black Bean Enchiladas with Salsa Verde

 - Cook your Sweet Potatoes.
 This can be done in the microwave or in the oven.
 The microwave is so quick and easy!
 Take your sweet potatoes and pierce them with a fork.
 Cook for 5-8 minutes, depending on the size of the sweet potatoes.
 Set aside and wait until they are room temperature.

 - Roast the Poblano Chilies.
 Roasting works wonders on vegetables.
 It helps for the tough skin to blister and makes it easy to peel it off.
 It also softens the poblano chilies.
 Roast at 400 degrees for about 10-12 minutes, or until the inside is soft and the outside skin can easily be peeled.
 After the poblanos have been peeled, drizzle with a touch of honey and salt.
+You can also use JALAPENO peppers.
+I suggest finely dicing into small pieces and then removing the inner ribbing and seeds.

 - Finely dice the Red Onion.
 Since these sweet potato enchiladas aren't cooking for very long in the oven, the onions need to be very small so they will cook faster.
 Make them as small as possible so you don't end up with crunchy onions!